saphir-travel/documentation/content/developer/howtos/website_themes/gradients.rst

 Love them or hate them, gradients are here to stay.

+In this chapter, you will discover how to:

-- Add a gradient to a section or a title
+- Add a gradient to a section or a title.
-- Add your own gradient to the Website Builder palette
+- Add your own gradient to the Website Builder palette.

 Standard Gradient
 =================